viktor-ferenczi/torch-hosting/README.md

 Torch plugin useful for server hosting and maintenance.

 ### Features
-- Writes the current timestamp in ISO standard format into the **Instance/canary** file.
+- Writes the current timestamp in ISO standard format into the **Instance/canary** file once every 20 seconds.
 Useful to detect if the instance is frozen.
-- Writes the Torch process's PID into the **Instance/pid** file.
+- Writes the Torch process's PID into the **Instance/pid** file once the session is loaded.
 Useful to identify the process corresponding to a given instance folder.

 ## Utilities